davelsio/template-three-vanilla/README.md

 ### Styles

 Some optional css styles are provided that work well with a stand-alone project.
-- `reset.css`: Pretty much a copy-paste from the amazing Josh Comeau [cusotm CSS reset](https://www.joshwcomeau.com/css/custom-css-reset/).
+- `reset.css`: Pretty much a copy-paste from the amazing Josh Comeau [custom CSS reset](https://www.joshwcomeau.com/css/custom-css-reset/).
 This one also removes default `padding` and button `border`.
 - `webgl.css`: Applies only the WebGL `canvas` to remove it from the document flow and create its own stacking context.
 Regardless of this CSS, the experience will always respect the parent container dimensions whether it is the document or some other element.
 - `tweakpane.css`: Adds some extra width to the main debug pane and sligthly adjusts the label:input width proportion of each binding blade, so that the input takes the majority of the available space.